P4runpro/P4runpro/README.md

 * Control plane:  Intel SDK for the Tofino development with **SDE 9.4.0**
 * Python 2.7 for hardware running and Python 3.5 for simulation
-* Python module: jinjia2, ply, z3, gurobipy and matplotlib (for result reproduction)
+* Python module: jinjia2, ply, z3, gurobipy, scapy (for case study), and matplotlib (for result reproduction)

 ### Run P4runpro